HEPiX-Forum/hepix-forum.github.io/_benchmarking/scores_WLCG_HS23.md

 ### About This Data

-The table below presents HS23 benchmark scores collected from benchmarking jobs running across the Worldwide LHC Computing Grid (WLCG) infrastructure since August 2023.
+The table below presents HEPScore benchmark scores collected from benchmarking jobs running across the Worldwide LHC Computing Grid (WLCG) infrastructure since August 2023.
 These measurements represent **real-world production performance** as observed in operational computing environments.

 **Key characteristics:**
 - Data are aggregated by CPU model to provide statistical representation of performance across multiple sites